seborama/govcr/README.md

 - http / https supported and any other protocol implemented by the supplied `http.Client`'s `http.RoundTripper`.

-- Hook to define HTTP headers that should be excluded from the HTTP request when attemtping to retrieve a **track** for playback.
+- Hook to define HTTP headers that should be ignored from the HTTP request when attemtping to retrieve a **track** for playback.
   This is useful to deal with non-static HTTP headers (for example, containing a timestamp).

-- Hook to parse the Body of an HTTP request to deal with non-static data.
-The purpose is similar to the hook for headers described above.
+- Hook to transform the Header / Body of an HTTP request to deal with non-static data.
+The purpose is similar to the hook for headers described above but with the ability to modify the data.

+- Hook to transform the Header / Body of the HTTP response to deal with non-static data.
+This is similar to the request hook however, the header / body of the request are also supplied (read-only) to help match data in the response with data in the request (such as a transaction Id).

 - Ability to switch off automatic recordings.
   This allows to play back existing records or make